Gelenbevi Ismail Efendi

-Born in 1730 in the town of Gelenbe, near Manisa, at that time in the Province of Aydin in Western Anatolia, he is known under the name "Gelenbevi" ("from Gelenbe"), which means "de Gelenbe" in French, and "von Gelenbe" in German.
-He studied in İstanbul where he rose through the Ottoman examination system to the rank of "Müderris" or professor, at the age of 33.
+Born in 1730 in the town of Gelenbe, near Manisa, at that time in the province of Aydin in Western Anatolia, he is known under the name "Gelenbevi" ("from Gelenbe"), which means "de Gelenbe" in French, and "von Gelenbe" in German.
+He studied in Istanbul where he rose through the Ottoman examination system to the rank of "Müderris" or professor, at the age of 33.